influxdata/docs-v2/content/influxdb/v2.1/query-data/influxql/explore-schema.md

 h2o_quality
 ```

-The query returns all measurements in the `NOAA_water_database` that start
+The query returns all measurements in the `noaa` that start
 with `h2o` and have values for the tag key `randtag` that include an integer.

 ## `SHOW TAG KEYS`